famousj/the-little-hooner/hooner.md

 **A:** Yes,

-> because all lists are cells, and all cells are nouns
+> because non-empty lists are cells, and all cells are nouns

 **Q:** Is it true that this is an atom?